Zdeněk Mlynář: Friendship with Mikhail Gorbachev

+The depth of their friendship was further evidenced in later years.
+In an interview with a Russian journalist in July 1994, Gorbachev referred to Mlynář as "probably the person I'm closest to.
+He always has been."
+This statement was made while Gorbachev mentioned that he and Mlynář were recording the dialogue that would later be published.

-Following his rise to power, Gorbachev cut off relations with Czechoslovakia and in November 1989 the Husák regime collapsed as a result of the Velvet Revolution.
-During the protests, several moderate elements in the StB, the Czechoslovak secret police, hoped to overthrow their masters and bring Mlynář back from exile to institute reforms.
-However, Mlynář had long since renounced Communism, and wanted nothing to do with the plot.
-His wife, Rita Klímová, was one of the leaders of Civic Forum, serving as the group's spokeswoman.
+Following Gorbachev's rise to power, the relationship between the Soviet Union and Czechoslovakia underwent significant changes.
+In November 1989, the Husák regime in Czechoslovakia collapsed as a result of the Velvet Revolution.
+During the protests, several moderate elements in the StB, the Czechoslovak secret police, reportedly hoped to overthrow their superiors and bring Mlynář back from exile to institute reforms.
+However, Mlynář, having long since renounced Communism, wanted nothing to do with this plot.

+Interestingly, Mlynář's wife, Rita Klímová, played a significant role in the Velvet Revolution, serving as one of the leaders and spokeswoman for Civic Forum, a prominent opposition group during this period.

+Their enduring friendship, which spanned from their university days through significant political changes in both their countries, demonstrates the personal connections that can persist despite geopolitical tensions.
+Mlynář was considered Gorbachev's closest Russian friend, highlighting the unique nature of their relationship in the context of Soviet-Czechoslovak relations during the Cold War era.

 Post-Communism

 After the collapse of Communism, Mlynář saw opportunity to return home to Prague and continue the work that had been violently interrupted in 1968 with the events of the Prague Spring.
-In 1996, Mlynar competed for election to the Czech parliament as a candidate for the democratic socialist Left Bloc party, but was defeated.
+In 1996, Mlynář competed for election to the Czech parliament as a candidate for the democratic socialist Left Bloc party, but was defeated.

 Embittered by the events that were unfolding in Prague, Mlynář returned to Innsbruck where he devoted himself to his research on Eastern and Central Europe.